 Teacher College/University (Unknown Type) Salary

 Earnings for College and University Teachers in the United States come in at around $49K per year on average.
-Geography and tenure each impact pay for this group, with the former having the largest influence.
-Although just under a fourth lack health benefits of any kind, a fair number do enjoy medical insurance, and one-half get dental coverage, too.
-For the most part, College and University Teachers enjoy their work and report high levels of job satisfaction.
-Female College and University Teachers are more common than men among those who completed the survey; more than half (62 percent) are women.
-This report is based on responses to the PayScale salary survey.
+Geographic location and experience level each impact pay for this group, with the former having the largest influence.
+Most College and University Teachers report high levels of job satisfaction.
+Although about one in four lack health benefits of any kind, a fair number do enjoy medical insurance, and slightly less than one-half get dental coverage, too.
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Teacher College/University (Unknown Type)

 Teachers at colleges and universities (unknown type) serve as leaders and instructors for a wide variety of students.
 They must develop lesson plans and deliver lectures and lessons to their students.
 When not instructing, their days (and often evenings) consist of grading and reviewing papers, exams, and tests.
 They may also use their time outside of class for research and other academic work.
 Teachers at colleges and universities work with other instructors on committees, research, and brainstorming teaching techniques as well.
 They generally report to their departmental dean.
 Teachers at colleges and universities usually work exclusively indoors unless it is deemed necessary for a class or lecture to be held outside due to its theme or requirements for understanding.
 They may work full time or part time, with day and/or evening hours required depending on the needs of the position.Read More...